Legislation championed by ACA to increase Medicare coverage of chiropractic services has been introduced in the U.S. House of Representatives.

 What does this legislation mean for me and my Medicare patients?

 Simply put, the bill, and ACA’s entire Medicare initiative, is to ensure patient access to all Medicare-covered services that DCs are licensed to provide.
 Again, it is important to note that our initiative adds no new services.
 It only allows access to those current Medicare benefits that chiropractors are licensed to provide.
 The current statute that governs patient access to Medicare has been in place since 1972.
 It’s antiquated and does not reflect the acceptance of chiropractic into mainstream health care.
 In addition, it limits patient choice, which is a highlight of our educational efforts with legislators.

 What happens next?

-The ACA will have resources, toolkits and templates available for you to use in your communication with policymakers and the general public.
+Resources, toolkits and templates are available for you to use in your communication with policymakers and the general public.
 We are here to support you and the Government Relations team is available to help or answer any questions you may have.

 Help your legislators understand the importance of increased patient access to chiropractic.

 Which codes are covered by the proposed bill?